ppy/osu-wiki/news/2022/2022-02-16-new-featured-artist-good-kid.md

 **10** tracks from their full discography are here to stay.
 Check them out from [**Good Kid**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/240), then pick your favourite to begin your inevitable mapping journey.

 **Good Kid** might not be a household name on osu! yet, but they're bound to be soon.
-To get your mapping juices flowing, watch [-Noel-](https://osu.ppy.sh/users/9805331) play through [Good Kid - Alchemist](https://osu.ppy.sh/beatmapsets/1689430) using the new "Alternate" mod, then sample a few more songs below:
+To get your mapping juices flowing, watch ::-Noel-::{ user-id=9805331 } play through [Good Kid - Alchemist](https://osu.ppy.sh/beatmapsets/1689430) using the new "Alternate" mod, then sample a few more songs below:

 <div align="center">
     <video width="100%" controls>